Literacy Resource Guide

 FLLS Resources

 The FLLS system contains many resources for new readers and ESL/ESOL students.
+Tompkins County Public Library has an excellent Adult Literacy collection that can be browsed at the library.
 To locate materials in the catalog, visit catalog.flls.org and search for the following subject terms:

 • High Interest—Low Vocabulary Books